OpenELAB/OpenELAB-M5StickCPlus2-Slot/README.md

 Link: upload later
 ```
 ### Installation of dependencies
-1、After installing the Arduino IDE, open the Arduino settings, copy the M5 development board link to the arrow shown and click OK to save it.
+1、After installing the Arduino IDE, open the settings, paste the M5 development board link into the designated field, and click OK to save the changes.
 ```
 https://static-cdn.m5stack.com/resource/arduino/package_m5stack_index.json
 ```